 Questions and Answers

-1. Is 2021 a good time to buy property in Barcelona?
+1. Is 2024 a good time to buy property in Barcelona?

-b) Price Growth.
-Compared to other major European cities, property prices in Barcelona are very competitive.
-They’re about the same as in Madrid and Milan, and below Paris, Amsterdam, Berlin, Rome, and London.
+Price Growth.
+Compared to other major European cities, prices in Barcelona are pretty good; they’re about the same as in Madrid and Milan, and below Paris, Amsterdam, Berlin, Rome, and London.
+The Calatan independence movement barely affected prices.

 3. How do I know if the price I see online is fair?